Everett Landfill / Tire Fire Site Riverfront Redevelopment

 Client: City of Everett

-Development of a Consent Decree and cleanup action plan to enable redevelopment of a 70-acre former landfill located along the Snohomish River and adjacent to the Everett city center.
-Work includes long-term agency coordination and monitoring.
+Development of a Consent Decree (CD) and Cleanup Action Plan (CAP) to enable redevelopment of a 70-acre former landfill located along the Snohomish River and adjacent to the Everett city center.
+Work includes continuing support to the City of Everett (City) to ensure CD compliance over the course of development through long-term agency coordination; review of developer-produced construction plans, submittals, and reports; and monitoring.

 Overview of Floyd|Snider Contributions

-Developed CAP and Consent Decree for a brownfields site with undetermined future use
+Developed CAP and CD for a brownfields site with undetermined future use

-Leads agency coordination for the City and site developer
+Leads agency coordination for the City and private site developer

-Reviews development plans and construction submittals for compliance with Consent Decree requirements
+Reviews development plans and construction submittals for compliance with CD requirements

 Supports long-term monitoring requirements for the City, evaluating landfill gas and leachate migration and controls